What is the Male Athlete Triad?

 • See a psychologist or other counselor to seek help for any disordered eating thoughts or anxiety

-• Educate yourself on how to maintain a healthy lifestyle by eating enough calories to cover the amount of energy expended through exercise
+• Educate yourself on how to maintain a healthy lifestyle by eating enough calories to cover the amount of energy exp

 The Triad is completely preventable with the right knowledge.
 Read below for our tips on how to prevent the Triad.